fifth-postulate/group-theory-with-gap/manuscript/Burnside.md

 cube := Group([(1, 2, 3, 4)(5, 6, 7, 8), (1, 4, 8, 5)(2, 3, 7, 6)]);
 ```

-How do we know this is a correct.
+How do we know this is a correct?
 It certainly is a subgroup.
 By the
 [Orbit-Stabilizer theorem][group-action] we can figure out that the order
 should be `24`.